sijanstu/VoiceSpeaker/README.md

-Text To Voice Converter
+#Text To Voice Converter

-objective: to convert given text into voice in windows.
+objective: to convert given text into voice in windows

 usage:

 Voicespeaker object =new Voicespeaker(string);

 Change file path to desired place editing source code below if D:\\ drive is not suitable.

 #Source code:

 class Voicespeaker
     {
         String gender="0";